12 Ways to Overcome Constipation

 Restricting sleep is associated with hormonal dysfunction, inflammation, lowered immunity, metabolic complications and an overall reduced quality of life.
 These factors increase stress and are also associated with symptoms such as weight gain.

 Sleep is a critical time the body is able to repair itself and is also a period that the digestive system is given time to relax.
 Sleep experts recommend 7-8 hours of sleep per night is vital to health.
-(19)
+(19) Here is a helpful article where you can learn more about great sleep strategies.

 Chronic stress has several negative consequences on the gastrointestinal tract.
 Whether or not a threat is real or perceived, the human body has developed an innate flight or fight response.
 This means that all bodily functions that are not essential for preparing the body for flight or fight are temporarily put on hold so that energy can be directed accordingly.
 Thus chronic stress on the body inhibits the digestive system from effectively digesting, absorbing and removing waste.